Looking for those absolutely huge round ornamental onion flowers that appear in springtime? Look no further than Allium giganteum – the Giant Allium!

 Good spring bulbs to plant alongside Giant Allium include daffodils and early types of tulips.
 Smaller bulbs like Snowdrops, Crocus, and Grape Hyacinth can be planted right on top of Giant Allium bulbs, as they don’t need to be planted very deep below the soil surface.
 Other flowers like Forget-Me-Nots, Peonies, Heather, and Baby’s Breath also look lovely.

 To camouflage dying foliage, use ornamental grasses around Giant Alliums.
-You can also try plants like Foxglove, Bachelor’s Buttons, Coreopsis, Daylily, or Red Hot Poker as summertime-interest flowers that will disguise the leaves of the allium as they fade.
+You can also try plants like Foxglove, Bachelor’s Buttons, Coreopsis, Daylily, or Red Hot Poker as summertime-interest flowers that will disguise the allium leaves as they fade.